IL2HorusTeam/docker-il2fb-ds/README.md

 ### Connecting to Console & Device Link

-Even if server's config sets `[NET]/localHost` and `[DeviceLink]/host` to `0.0.0.0`, it will not be possible to connect to the server's Console and Device Link outside of server's containers.
+Even if the server's config sets `[NET]/localHost` and `[DeviceLink]/host` to `0.0.0.0`, it will not be possible to connect to the server's Console and Device Link outside of the server's containers.

 The server allows connections only from addresses/subnets specified in `[Console]/IPS` and `[DeviceLink]/IPS` config parameters for Console and Device Link respectively.